backupbrew/switchbrew/Fuses.md

 #### FUSE\_RESERVED\_ODM0

-This appears to store an hardware ID.
+This appears to store a hardware ID.

 #### FUSE\_RESERVED\_ODM1

-This appears to store an hardware ID.
+This appears to store a hardware ID.

 #### FUSE\_RESERVED\_ODM2